I’m a hotel critic, so here’s why you should never use your room’s complimentary toiletries.

 I’m a hotel critic, so here’s why you should never use your room’s free toiletries.

-However, a hotel reviewer has issued a cautionary statement, advising guests to avoid using the hotel’s shampoos and shower gels and instead bring their own.
+However, a hotel reviewer has issued a warning, advising guests to avoid using the hotel’s shampoos and shower gels and instead bring their own.

-”Do not, and I repeat, do not, use the toiletries in your bathroom,” said @hotel_hacks_, a TikTok user.
+”Do not, and I repeat, do not, use the toiletries in your bathroom,” said @hotel_hacks_ on TikTok.

-”Listen up if you don’t want a yeast infection or severely dry skin,” she added.
+”Listen up if you don’t want a yeast infection or extremely dry skin,” she added.

-All of the toiletries are, in her opinion, “just a watered down perfume mess.”
+All of the toiletries, she claims, are “just a watered down perfume mess.”

-GET A £5 FREE BONUS WITH NO DEPOSIT REQUIRED AT FABULOUS BINGO.
+GET A £5 FREE BONUS WITHOUT MAKING A DEPOSIT AT FABULOUS BINGO.

 She went on to say which brands she believes are safe to use in the shower.

-”The only ones I recommend using are the ones found in high-end hotels, such as this one from Ritz-Carlton.”
+”The only ones I recommend using are those found in high-end hotels, such as this one from the Ritz-Carlton.”

 She also stated that the availability of fresh toiletries cannot be guaranteed.